HamedMoghadasi/vss-extension/readme.md

-# VSS/TFS Extension
+# Azure DevOps Extension
 leadtime & cycletime extension

-## Burn it up
+## What is this ?!

-This is a simple sample of Azure DevOps extension that display leadTime and cycleTime diagram in each work item.
+This is a simple sample of Azure DevOps extension that display leadTime and cycleTime diagram for each work item.

-## Definitions
+## P.S.

-LeadTime: ...
-CycleTiem: ...
+You can use it in TFS Server (On-promise) too.